I'm the One You Need

-"I'm the One You Need" is a 1992 song by American singer Jody Watley, released as the second single from her third album, Affairs of the Heart.

-History

-Produced by house music pioneer, David Morales, "I'm the One You Need" constitutes Watley's initial foray into house music (though its "Affairs of the Heart" predecessor, "I Want You", boasted a house version).
-"I'm the One You Need" was Watley's seventh Top 20 pop single in the US, and sixth Top five dance single, charting at #19 on the Billboard Hot 100, and #6 on the Hot Dance Music/Club Play charts, respectively.
+"I'm the One You Need" is a song by American singer-songwriter Jody Watley, released in February 1992 by MCA Records as the second single from her third album, Affairs of the Heart (1991).
+Co-written by Watley with house music pioneer, David Morales and Alec Shantzis, the song constitutes Watley's initial foray into house music (though its "Affairs of the Heart" predecessor, "I Want You", boasted a house version).
+"I'm the One You Need" was Watley's seventh top 20 pop single in the US, and sixth top five dance single, charting at number 19 on the Billboard Hot 100, and number three on the Hot Dance Music/Club Play charts, respectively.
+The accompanying music video features a topless Watley reciting the song's spoken word intro, and then performing the rest of the song with her backup band.